St Mary's University College, Belfast

 History: The first teacher training college in Belfast.
 Opened as St. Mary's Training College for Women in 1900.
 Got its current name in 1999 when St Mary's became a college of Queen's University, Belfast.

 Ambience: Catholic ethos.
-Irish language and culture prominent, but the college considers itself non-political and inclusive.
+Irish language and culture prominent but the college considers itself non-political and inclusive.
 Relatively high number of European exchange students.

 Vital statistics: Small HE college, with 1,000 undergraduates and 100 postgraduates.
 Offers primary and secondary BEds, a PGCE in Irish medium education and a BA in liberal arts developed with the help of American colleges.
 Specialises in training teachers and its liberal arts degree.

 Added value: You get a Queen's University degree.
 Big on team sports and very big on international opportunities.
 A wireless network in the library.